superlinked/VectorHub/docs/use_cases/advanced_retrieval_augmented_generation.md

 -  **Execution:** Running the query engine to obtain answers to specific queries.

-In short, an advanced RAG system should be highly customizable, letting you tweak each component and incorporate different models and strategies at various stages of the pipeline, and thus address the weaknesses of naive RAG.
-Such a system is powerful, and capable of tackling a wide range of tasks, from answering questions to generating content based on complex criteria.
+In short, an advanced RAG system should be highly customizable, letting you tweak each component and incorporate different models and strategies at various stages of the pipeline, in order to address the weaknesses of naive RAG.
+Thus, an advanced RAG system can help tackle a wide range of tasks, from answering questions to generating content based on complex criteria, in a way that addresses the challenges faced by "basic" or "naive RAG" in retrieval, generation, and augmentation.

 ---